jonnicholson94/jonnicholson94/README.md

 - la passion | [lapassionhair.co.uk](http://lapassionhair.co.uk) | a website for a local hairdresser (no longer online)
 - blockpool | [blockpool.vercel.app](https://blockpool.vercel.app) | a website to view the latest prices on the biggest crypto assets

-Coming up:
-- emble | a place to write beautiful documents

 ***

 In terms of my stack, I'd list it as follows: